Gate fidelity fluctuations and quantum process invariants: Discussion

-There is growing interest in the use of twirling~\cite{BDSW,DCEL} and randomization methods~\cite{EAZ,KLRB} to estimate partial information about the unknown noise affecting the implementation of quantum memory or quantum gates in a completely scalable manner~\cite{ESMR,SMKE}.
-In addition to the eigenvalues of the twirled noisy operation (which includes the average gate fidelity as a special case), it is hoped that other information such as the variance of the fidelity over the twirling/randomizing gate set may provide useful information about the unknown noise model.
-Indeed in~\cite{KLRB} it is suggested that the variance of the fidelity measured under the proposed randomized benchmarking protocol may provide useful information about the extent to which the noise is coherent.
-Our work shows that there are difficulties with analyzing the variance of the fidelity in this context.
+There is growing interest in estimating partial information about the unknown noise affecting the implementation of quantum memory or quantum gates in a completely scalable manner.
+For instance~\cite{Hof05} has discussed estimation methods for the average fidelity based on bounds using classical fidelities on complementary bases.
+More recently, the use of twirling~\cite{BDSW,DCEL} and randomization methods~\cite{EAZ,ESMR,KLRB,SMKE,MGE} has been shown to provide a scalable method for estimating the eigenvalues of the twirled noisy operation (which includes the average gate fidelity as a special case).
+It is hoped that other information such as the variance of the fidelity over the twirling/randomizing gate set may provide useful information about the unknown noise model.